robbert-harms/MOT/docs/install.rst

     >>> from mot.cl_environments import CLEnvironmentFactory
     >>> CLEnvironmentFactory.smart_device_selection()

-If you got no errors and the output is a list of CL environments the installation was successful.
+If you got no errors and the output is a list of CL environments, the installation was successful.